MicrosoftDocs/power-automate-docs/articles/guidance/planning/reducing-risk.md

 ---
-title: Planning a Power Automate project - Reducing risk and planning for error handling | Microsoft Docs
+title: Reducing risk and planning for error handling in a Power Automate project | Microsoft Docs
-description: Always assume your automations can fail.
-There is no system that is perfect.
-This article explains about how you can reduce risks and plan for error handling.
+description: Always assume your automation can fail because no system is perfect.
+This article explains how you can reduce risk and plan for error handling.
 author: taiki-yoshida
 ms.service: flow
 ms.topic: conceptual